aisingapore/TagUI/README.md

 ```

 > if the script works successfully, you will notice five .png files - congratulations, you have run your first TagUI script!

+**Troubleshooting potential exceptions**
+- For Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the Windows PHP engine packaged with TagUI.
+- For some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221).
+- For some flavours of Linux (Ubuntu for example), which do not have PHP pre-installed, google how to install PHP accordingly (eg Ubuntu, apt-get install php).
+Most Linux distributions would already come with PHP.

 Now, you can try the same automation script with Chrome browser by running with chrome option (for Windows enter `tagui samples\1_yahoo chrome`, for macOS/Linux enter `./tagui samples/1_yahoo chrome`).
 The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.